windup/windup-quickstarts/ejb-beanutils-async/rules-java/README.md

 Test the Quickstart Rule Addon
 -----------------------------

-To test this rule, you must run the migration tool against an application that contains the  BeanUtils AsynchronousMethod annotation.
+To test this rule, you must run the migration tool against an application that contains the Seam `org.jboss.seam.annotations.async.Asynchronous` annotation.
 The `src_example` folder located in the `test-files/` directory contains XML and Java class files that can be used to test the rule addon.

 1. Start Windup as described above.